Skip to content

 Corgi Aviation AA34908 1:32 BF109G-6 "Red 1" Luftwaffe JG 50 Diecast - Mint - Picture 1 of 20

-The Bf 109 itself was one of WWII’s most important fighters: rugged, adaptable and produced in huge numbers.
-Constant upgrades kept it competitive throughout the war, and variants like the Bf 109G-6 became the backbone of the Luftwaffe’s day-fighter force.
+The Bf 109 was one of the defining fighters of the Second World War - rugged, adaptable, and produced in huge numbers.
+Constant upgrades kept it viable as opponents improved, and the G-series, including the Bf 109G-6, formed the backbone of the Luftwaffe’s day-fighter force during the war’s middle years.

 Read more